leonyuhanov/WOWPixelDriver/README.md

 Subtracts fadeByValue from each RGB values of each pixel in the current frame

 ## rangedSubtractiveFade(byte fadeByValue, byte	LeftBound, byte	RightBound, byte TopBound, byte	BottomBound)
-Same as subtractiveFade, but only effects the range sent to the function. the leftBound and RightBound limit your X range and the TopBound and BottomBound limit your Y range
+Same as subtractiveFade, but only effects the range sent to the function.
+The leftBound and RightBound limit your X range and the TopBound and BottomBound limit your Y range

 ## drawPixel(byte x, byte y, byte* pixelColour)
 Draws a pixel of pixelColour at location X,Y in the current frame

 ## drawHLine(byte x, byte y, byte width, byte* pixelColour)
-Draws a Horizontal line of pixelColour at location X,Y with a width of width pixels in the current frame
+Draws a Horizontal line of pixelColour at location X,Y with a width of "width" pixels in the current frame

 ## drawVLine(byte x, byte y, byte height, byte* pixelColour)
 Draws a Vertical line of pixelColour at location X,Y with a height of height pixels in the current frame